3musket33rs/mathsync/README.md

 TODO

-Each module is unit tested during their own build.
-Modules are cross-tested using [Cucumber](http://cukes.info/), launched with:
+Each module is unit tested during their own build, and later on cross tester:

 ```
-make init
+make test
 ```

 ### Version bump